 - Take your own classic photo from the river bridge

-On a dry and sunny day you may like the idea of lazing by the river and picking up drinks and snacks from a honesty stall, an unmanned tuck shop on a local residents door step.
+On a dry and sunny day you may like the idea of lazing by the river and picking up drinks and snacks from a honesty stall, an unmanned tuck shop on the door steps of the cottages.
 If, however, you visit on a rainy day then warming up next to a log fire with a bowl of homemade soup is as cosy as it gets.

 The sun did show its face in time for me to take that classic photo over the arched river bridge…